 Decide to break the cycle.
 Look at food as the essential fuel it is and try some of these healthier eating suggestions.

 Never skip a meal.
-If you do your body will slow down to conserve energy and won't burn as much fat.
+If you do, your body will slow down to conserve energy and won't burn as much fat.
 That's right.
-If you don't eat often enough your body actually holds on to fat.
+If you don't eat often enough, your body holds on to fat.
 It's better to eat five smaller meals throughout the day instead of three large ones.

 Drink plenty of water throughout the day to prevent dehydration.
-People who are thirsty tend to eat more, so try and take in at least one cup of water for every 20 pounds of body weight.
+Thirsty people tend to eat more, so try and take in at least one cup of water for every 20 pounds of body weight.
 For example, a 160-pound person should drink at least 8 cups of water a day.
 Want something tastier than water?
-Try alternatives like sugar free or diet drinks.
+Try alternatives like sugar-free or diet drinks.
 Many come in a variety of flavors and have no sugar, sodium or calories.

 - Put fruit or wheat germ on your cereal to add even more fiber.

 - Eat your vegetables raw, microwaved or steamed al-dente to preserve fiber.

 - Eat more unprocessed whole-wheat products such as whole-grain breads, kasha, and pasta.

 - Add beans to salads, soups, and stews.